Furniture Design | Minneapolis College of Art and Design

 3 credits

-This studio course examines the many human factors that create a system relationship through exploration of the human scale as it relates to furniture, interior, and exterior space.
-In a studio setting, designs in furniture are created with an understanding of anthropometrics, social responsibilities, and environmentally responsible design.
+This studio course examines the combination of multiple design disciplines including interior design, architecture, graphic design, furniture design and product design.
+Projects include commercial, hospitality and retail environments as it pertains to human scale.
+In a studio setting, designs are created with an application of anthropometrics, social responsibilities, accessibility accommodations and environmentally responsible design.
 Projects focus on critical ideation and are evaluated by faculty and peers through group discussions and critiques.

 FURN 3080 Production Design